mykle1/MMM-SunRiseSet/README.md

 			lat: "40.574783",    // Your latitude (for the data)
 			lng: "-74.112450",   // Your longitude (for the data)
 			image: "world",      // world (animation) or static (graph)
+			mapOnly: "no",       // no = all data, yes = only animated world map
 			useHeader: false,    // true if you want a header
 			header: "Header",    // useHeader must be true
 			maxWidth: "300px",